 The annual reporting requirement included in some suction dredging HPAs has been eliminated.
 Permit holders are no longer required to submit annual reports of suction dredge activity to WDFW.

 Aquatic invasive species inspections

 All motorized or gravity siphon equipment used in waters outside of Washington state must be inspected for aquatic invasive species by an authorized WDFW representative before equipment can be used in Washington waters.
 Call the aquatic invasive species hotline at 1-888-933-9247 or email firstname.lastname@example.org.

 You must get permission from landowners before prospecting on their property.

-Several other federal, state, tribal, and local government agencies may have their own requirements pertaining to water rights, mining claims, etc. The Gold and Fish pamphlet explains other agencies' interest in prospecting and placer mining and provides contact information.
+Several federal, state, tribal, and local government agencies may have their own requirements pertaining to water rights and mining claims.
+The Gold and Fish pamphlet explains other agencies' interest in prospecting and placer mining and provides contact information.

 Learn about other required permits from the Governor’s Office for Regulatory Innovation and Assistance.